About Us • ALICE Team

 Ashley Anglin conducts research, writes reports, and supports the development of new ALICE tools and collaborations.
 Her aim is to ensure that all reports and tools are accurate, engaging, accessible, and lead to action that helps ALICE households.

-Anglin is a community and cultural psychologist with a master’s degree and a doctorate degree from the University of Hawaiʻi at Mānoa.
+Anglin is a community and cultural psychologist with a master’s degree and a doctoral degree from the University of Hawaiʻi at Mānoa.
 She also holds graduate certificates in Public Policy and Executive Philanthropy.

 Before joining the United Way of Northern New Jersey, Anglin worked in community engagement and health improvement for a large health system and has been involved in community development and community organizing efforts in the U.S and Costa Rica.